1 – Only about 80% of couples sleep in the same bed.

 Many couples do not sleep in the same bed for many reasons!
 These may include sleep disorders or snoring, differing work and sleep schedules or disagreement with what the perfect mattress should be!
 But if snoring or sleep disorders are that reason for you, there is a solution!
-Get you or your loved one tested today at iSD Health Solutions and learn your Sleep Risk Score Today.
+Get you or your loved one tested today at iSD Health Solutions and learn your Sleep Risk Score Today and Facts about Sleep.

 Despite not all couples sharing a bed, many people report sleeping better with their partner at their side, than without – sleep disruptions, or not.
 Sleep researchers have concluded that this is due to the endorphins that are released thanks to cuddling; outweighing the annoyances of snoring, tossing and turning, or any other disturbances that might occur when sleeping with your partner.